seb1080/webOneBiteAtaTime/basics/interview-questions/questions.md

 f1() === global; // true
 ```

-Strict modem the value of 'this' remains at whatever it was set to when entering the execution context.
+Strict mode the value of 'this' remains at whatever it was set to when entering the execution context.

 ```js
 function f2() {